alienator88/Pearcleaner/README.md

 > [!WARNING]
 > - When submitting issues, please use the appropriate issue template corresponding with your problem [HERE](https://github.com/alienator88/Pearcleaner/issues/new/choose)
 > - Issue templates not filled out with the requested details will be closed.
-> - Beta versions of macOS will not be supported in terms of issues
+> - Beta versions of macOS will not be supported until general release

 ## Requirements